 I’m sure you’ve already heard it before, but it depends.
 Several factors influence the final price for example:

 - The required content management system, and

 - and whether you do it yourself or hire an agency.

 Why choose UX studio for your website redesign?

-At UX studio, we’re a trusted choice for redesigning websites.
+At UX studio, we’re a trusted choice for redesigning websites as one of the top UX agencies.
 We’ve worked with many startups and industry leaders worldwide like Google, Netflix, and Zignaly.
 Still not sure?
 Let’s talk!
 We’re happy to help you figure things out.